pauloxvcr/hybridtop/README.md

 and a new algorithm that realize hybrid topology optimization based on the formulation of Gaynor et al[4].
 ----
-The Matlab algorithms can be found in: https://paulino.ce.gatech.edu/software.html
+The Matlab algorithms and the algorithms articles can be found in: https://paulino.ce.gatech.edu/software.html

 [1] Talischi C, Paulino GH, Pereira A, Menezes IFM (2012) PolyMesher: a general-purpose mesh